cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

     The **Profile Real-Time Preview** view is distinct from the **PlantUML Svg** view that also appears in the default workbench layout (outlined in blue in the screenshot above).
 The **PlantUML Svg** view is a general-purpose PlantUML renderer that displays whatever `.puml` file is currently open or selected in the editor.
 The **Profile Real-Time Preview**, by contrast, is purpose-built for profile design work: it automatically tracks the active profile and regenerates its diagram on every save — no manual file selection is required.

-Beyond visualizing the profile's structure, the Real-Time Preview serves a second purpose that is especially valuable when building large or complex
+Beyond visualizing the profile's structure, the Profile Real-Time Preview serves a second purpose that is especially valuable when building large or complex
 profiles: it surfaces incomplete or invalid profile definitions directly within the rendered diagram using distinct visual cues.
 This makes it possible to